Design and Simulation of a High-Performance Electroosmotic Micromixer with Sidewall Obstacles

 Abstract :

-Electrokinetic flow is a unique class of electric body force-driven flow or flow subjected to electric body force governed by electric field.
-Effective micromixing of fluids that generate one of the basic operations in microfluidic devices can facilitate a broad variety of applications ranging from biochemical reaction to medical diagnostics.
 Electro-osmotic micromixers represent an active class of micromixers that utilize alternating current (AC) on electrodes.
 In this work, an electroosmosis-based micromixer has been designed to mix two distinct fluids; an electric potential is imposed across the electrodes with an operating frequency of 8 hertz and maximum value of 0.1 V. To achieve higher efficiency, the sidewalls of the micromixer are fitted with rectangular-shaped barriers.
 The simulation results based on this structure show that the micromixer achieves an outstanding efficiency of the order of 98%, thereby proving its vast potential in useful applications in a broad spectrum of disciplines in the areas of microfluidics, bioengineering, and biomedical sciences.
+The influence of manipulating the frequency and potential on the electrodes on the efficacy of mixing has been investigated and the results presented accordingly

 [1] Y. Gong and X. Cheng, Numerical investigation of electroosmotic mixing in a contraction–expansion microchannel, Chemical Engineering and Processing-Process Intensification, 192, (2023) 109492. https://doi.org/10.1016/j.cep.2023.109492